bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-9-arraylist-traversal.rst

 |Groupwork| Programming Challenge : FRQ Word Pairs
 ---------------------------------------------------

-.. |2018 Free Response Question #2 WordPair| raw:: html

-   <a href="https://secure-media.collegeboard.org/ap/pdf/ap18-frq-computer-science-a.pdf#page=7" target="_blank" style="text-decoration:underline">2018 Free Response Question #2 WordPair</a>

-This challenge is based on the |2018 Free Response Question #2 WordPair|.
+This challenge is based on the `2018 Free Response Question #2 WordPair <https://secure-media.collegeboard.org/ap/pdf/ap18-frq-computer-science-a.pdf#page=7>`_.
 We encourage you to work in pairs on this challenge.

 You are given a class called ``WordPair`` that can store pairs of words.